dcanasp/memory_bank/architecture/Quality attributes/Modifiability.md

 A core feature of [[system architecture]].
 Some times modifiability is misunderstood, it's not just being changed easily, it has multiple names and parts, **Scalability**, **Variability**, **Portability**, **location** independence, Are all part of a modifiable system.

-Most of the cost in software systems occurs after it has been initially released, if you want a modifiable system.
+**Most of the cost** in software systems occurs **after** it has been **initially released**, if you want a modifiable system.
 You have to wonder what can change, what is the likelihood of change, when and who is going to do those changes, what is the cost of changing.
 Making a system modifiable comes with a cost, you have to ponder if you really need it.
 If the difficulty of making it modifiable outweighs the value of it, don't do it

+is also important in systems that need to accommodate **peak loads**, such as online shopping during holiday seasons or sudden spikes in user activity due to viral events.
+Or changing some features for the holidays and returning to the original months later

 What are the main problems with modifiability?